quantum-tinkerer/pymablock/paper/algorithms.md

 [VanVleck1929](doi:10.1103/PhysRev.33.467), [Lowdin1964](doi:10.1063/1.1724312)
 [Klein1974][doi:10.1063/1.1682018], [Suzuki1983](doi:10.1143/PTP.70.439),
 [Shavitt1980](doi:10.1063/1.440050).
-Despite the conceptual equivalence of these algorithms and the agreement of their results, there is a crucial difference in their computational efficiency: a Schrieffer-Wolff transformation has an exponential scaling with the perturbative order, but it can be reduced to a linear one.
+Despite the conceptual equivalence of the algorithms and the agreement of their results, there is a crucial difference in their computational efficiency: a Schrieffer-Wolff transformation has an exponential scaling with the perturbative order, but it can be reduced to a linear one.